aws/aws-cdk-go/awscdk/awslambda/README.md

 })
 ```

-If `fromFunctionArn()` causes an error related to having to provide an account and/or region in a different construct,
+`Function.fromFunctionArn()` and `Function.fromFunctionAttributes()` will attempt to parse the Function's Region and Account ID from the ARN. `addPermissions` will only work on the `Function` object if the Region and Account ID are deterministically the same as the scope of the Stack the referenced `Function` object is created in.
-and the lambda is in the same account and region as the stack you're importing it into,
+If the containing Stack is environment-agnostic or the Function ARN is a Token, this comparison will fail, and calls to `Function.addPermission` will do nothing.
-you can use `Function.fromFunctionName()` instead:
+If you know Function permissions can safely be added, you can use `Function.fromFunctionName()` instead, or pass `sameEnvironment: true` to `Function.fromFunctionAttributes()`.

 ```go
 fn := lambda.Function_FromFunctionName(this, jsii.String("Function"), jsii.String("MyFn"))